2017 Recompilation, formerly Rule 6.50

 PART 4: AD HOC HEARING COMMITTEE

-The ad hoc committee shall be composed of five senior faculty members appointed by the executive vice president and provost.
-The executive vice president and provost shall designate one member of the committee as the chair.
-In the event of a conflict of interest, bias against the accused, or refusal to serve on the committee, the executive vice president and provost shall appoint a replacement.
+The ad hoc committee shall be composed of five senior faculty members appointed by the provost and senior vice president for academic affairs.
+The provost and senior vice president for academic affairs shall designate one member of the committee as the chair.
+In the event of a conflict of interest, bias against the accused, or refusal to serve on the committee, the provost and senior vice president for academic affairs shall appoint a replacement.

 PART 5: AD HOC COMMITTEE HEARING PROCESS

 A hearing shall be held before the ad hoc committee, which hearing shall begin between 20 and 30 working days after the accused has been notified of the allegations, unless an earlier hearing is requested by the accused.
 The accused may request, and shall be granted, additional time, not to exceed 20 working days, to prepare for the hearing before the ad hoc committee.
 All hearings and appeals described in this procedure will be closed meetings, unless the accused student or former student requests that they be open to the public.